-- Expectation is surgical masks can be used up to 3 days - Soiled masks to be disposed of immediately and in accordance with instructions.
+- Expectation is surgical masks can be used up to 3 days - Soiled masks to be disposed of immediately

 Gown care:

 • When gowns are required, it is the responsibility of the wearer to wash the gowns and keep a log of their use.
 Current gowns have 30 washes.
 A gown can be used in the course of the day unless it becomes soiled.